GNOME/glib/README.win32.md

   version and build platform (Win32/x86, x64, etc.) that will be used in all the following steps.

-- Create an empty directory/folder for the build inside your glib sources directory, say, `_builddir`, and `cd` into it.
+- Create an empty directory/folder for the build inside your GLib sources directory, say, `_builddir`, and `cd` into it.

 - Setup the build using Meson: